Architecture, Wood and Civil Engineering Library / Engineering and Information Technology Library Burgdorf

 2 research stations

 Daily newspapers, weekly press for use inside the library

-The stock of our library is freely accessible.
+The holdings of our library are freely accessible.
 All media except reference holdings can be borrowed.

 If you already have a NEBIS or IDS ID, you do not need to register again.

-If you are going to be absent for an extended period of time (holidays, stay abroad, etc.), please return all borrowed media before you depart.
+If you are going to be absent for an extended period of time (holidays, stay abroad, etc.), please return all borrowed documents before your departure.